 Mr. Jim Lippens, who took the Harada training by Mr. Norman Bodek, and who met Mr. Takashi Harada in Japan as well later on, gave a personal touch to the vision of how to combine the Harada method with his past Lean experience.

-As you may notice in his 4D-Lean model (click here for the short video), he distinguishes following organisation types:
+As you may notice in his 4D-Lean model, he distinguishes following organisation types:

 - 0D : organisations that are even not concerned about their own improvement.
 They aim for status quo.
 In the disruptive age, they are deemed to disappear.